Demystifying medical bills. Saving families.

 What To Do if You are Uninsured or Self-Pay

 If you’re uninsured or not using insurance (self-pay), request good faith estimates when scheduling healthcare services.
-Request them from all of the healthcare providers and facilities involved in your scheduled service or procedure at least 3 business days in advance.
+Request them from all healthcare providers and facilities involved in your scheduled service or procedure at least 3 business days in advance.
 Request to include:

 #5.
 Coding Errors